 What you choose will likely depend more on the type of trip you are taking.
 If you’re taking a long trip, or even living out of your RV, you should know about all the options.
 If you’re just taking the RV out for a week or weekend and only going to one place, an RV park is a great idea.

 RV parks vary dramatically.
-They can be very nice, have plenty of amenities, and make RV camping simple.
+They can be very nice, have plenty of amenities like surveillance cameras, and make RV life simple.
 Others can be run down and less than ideal for a week long getaway with the kids.
+There is a difference between full time RVers and full time campgrounds.
+If a majority of the sites are being permanently lived in, you should probably look elsewhere.

 The most important thing to do is look into the reviews of a campground before you go (trip advisor is great for this, as are facebook groups).
-That will help you avoid any unfortunate surprises.
+That will help you find a safe campground and avoid any unfortunate surprises.

 We have stayed at campgrounds where they stated having certain facilities, only to find out this was not the case!
 Not good when you have kids.
 We included that in our review of the campground when we left……quickly!